awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kms-key.md

 `PendingWindowInDays`  <a name="cfn-kms-key-pendingwindowindays"></a>
 Specifies the number of days in the waiting period before AWS KMS deletes a CMK that has been removed from a CloudFormation stack\.
 Enter a value between 7 and 30 days\.
 The default value is 30 days\.
 When you remove a customer master key \(CMK\) from a CloudFormation stack, AWS KMS schedules the CMK for deletion and starts the mandatory waiting period\.
 The `PendingWindowInDays` property determines the length of waiting period\.
 During the waiting period, the key state of CMK is `Pending Deletion`, which prevents the CMK from being used in cryptographic operations\.
 When the waiting period expires, AWS KMS permanently deletes the CMK\.
 You cannot use a CloudFormation template to cancel deletion of the CMK after you remove it from the stack, regardless of the waiting period\.
 If you specify a CMK in your template, even one with the same name, CloudFormation creates a new CMK\.
 To cancel deletion of a CMK, use the AWS KMS console or the [CancelKeyDeletion](https://docs.aws.amazon.com/kms/latest/APIReference/API_CancelKeyDeletion.html) operation\.
-For information about the `PendingDeletion` key state, see [How Key State Affects Use of a Customer Master Key](https://docs.aws.amazon.com/kms/latest/developerguide/key-state.html) in the *AWS Key Management Service Developer Guide*\.
-For more information about deleting CMKs, see the [ScheduleKeyDeletion](https://docs.aws.amazon.com/kms/latest/APIReference/API_ScheduleKeyDeletion.html) operation in the *AWS Key Management Service API Reference* and [Deleting Customer Master Keys](https://docs.aws.amazon.com/kms/latest/developerguide/deleting-keys.html) in the *AWS Key Management Service Developer Guide*\.
+For information about the `PendingDeletion` key state, see [Key state: Effect on your CMK](https://docs.aws.amazon.com/kms/latest/developerguide/key-state.html) in the *AWS Key Management Service Developer Guide*\.
+For more information about deleting CMKs, see the [ScheduleKeyDeletion](https://docs.aws.amazon.com/kms/latest/APIReference/API_ScheduleKeyDeletion.html) operation in the *AWS Key Management Service API Reference* and [Deleting customer master keys](https://docs.aws.amazon.com/kms/latest/developerguide/deleting-keys.html) in the *AWS Key Management Service Developer Guide*\.
 *Minimum*: 7
 *Maximum*: 30
 *Required*: No